main banner

 The town of Termonfeckin, County Louth had an unexpected visitor on the afternoon of 4th June 1943 with the appearance of a bomber aircraft over head.
 It shortly after made an emergency belly landing on the beach outside of the town.

 The crew names were recorded as 1st Lt G A Seeley, 1st Lt W J Wilson, S.Sgt F E Sandora and S/Sgt W Prichard with crew positions as Pilot, Bombardier, Radio Officer and Engineer respectively.
 Post war research and access to the US Army Air Forces records show that the aircraft was a B-26 Marauder medium bomber of the US Army Air Forces.
-The crash report for this incident is fairly extensive in that it contains seven pages of testimony from three members of the crew.
+The crash report for this incident is fairly extensive in that it contains seven pages of testimony from three members of the crew as well as the following summary from an Army Air Forces:

 The aircraft, a B-26C-5-MO Marauder, built in the Martin factory at Omaha, Nebraska was a brand new bomber on a delivery flight from the United States to Europe.
 It was flying on the long southern Atlantic route involving flying south out of Florida to Puerto Rico, Brazil, Ascension Island, Monrovia in Liberia, Morocco and then to Port Lyautey.
 They had taken off in a formation of eight aircraft from Port Lyautey but after about six hours into the flight, they ran into cloud and this resulted in them loosing site of their formation.
 They were on radio silence at the time and maintained that silence after loosing the formation.
 They sighted land but could not identify it and realized they were off course.
 They determined that they had reached Ireland or England but none of their radio aids could get signal enough to assist them.
 The navigator on this flight was the bombardier who recorded in unit histories that he had been given a crash course in navigation before departure.
 It was common for medium bombers and transports to fly these missions without a trained navigator, Air Transport Command would assign one to the lead aircraft in a formation to provide navigation for the whole group of aircraft.
 Having taken off at 07:25 GMT, at 15:30 GMT Lt Seeley found himself running low on fuel over unfamiliar territory.
 Having failed to find any suitable landing ground he flew east too the coast and chose a long stretch of beach to put the aircraft down on.